Gastroesophageal Reflux Disease (GERD) in Newborns

 How is reflux treated?

 Feeding changes.
 This may include feeding smaller amounts more often, and burping more often during feedings.
 In other cases, allowing more time between feedings may help.

 Propping the baby up after feeding.
 For

-Medications.
-This may include medications to decrease the acidity of the stomach.
+Medicins.
+This may include medicines to decrease the acidity of the stomach.
 This keeps the stomach acids from damaging the esophagus.
-Other medications may be used to speed up digestion, so food passes out of the stomach quicker.
+Other medicines may be used to speed up digestion, so food passes out of the stomach quicker.

 Surgery.
-In severe cases, a surgery called a Nissen fundoplication may be performed.
-This creates an artificial valve at the top of the stomach.
-Part of the stomach is wrapped around the esophagus and secured with sutures.
+In severe cases, a surgery called a Nissen fundoplication may be done.
+The surgery makes the valve at the top of the stomach stronger.
+It does this by wrapping part of the stomach around the esophagus.
 When the stomach is relaxed and empty, food can pass through.
 When the stomach is full, pressure closes the valve.

 In most cases, reflux gets better over time and causes no long-term problems.